 - It supports multiple audio formats, including Dolby TrueHD, DTS-HD, 7.1-channel LPCM, DTS, Dolby AC3, and DSD

-For most people, the Blackbird 4K 1×2 HDMI Amplifier Splitter will be everything they need.
-Further, it’s an actively powered HDMI device with enough power to ensure a clear image and clear audio with relatively low latency.
+What’s more, it’s an actively powered HDMI device with enough power to ensure a clear image and clear audio with relatively low latency.

 Frequently Asked Questions

 As with many things, it’s about the quality of the HDMI splitter that you purchase.
 Some very cheap splitters aren’t going to work effectively.
 The image will be delayed, slow, and choppy or may cut out entirely.
 Additionally, the quality of your image will be impacted by the quality of your cords; if you have lousy HDMI cables, your splitter isn’t going to matter.
 But if you get a good splitter, they will absolutely work.